Aller au contenu

 The forward function of the model class is the one that implements the forward pass, which is the sequence of operations from input to output.
 It is possible to use all operators from nn.functional and modules defined in nn, as well as operations on tensors.

-The backward function (where gradients are computed) is automatically defined for you using autograd.
+The backward function (where gradients are computed) is automatically defined for you in PyTorch.
+Under the hood, it uses a module called autograd, and details about autograd can be found here.

 The learnable parameters of a model are returned by net.parameters()